Stolper-Samuelson Theorem

 Recall that the slope is changing as w or r changes.
 That is why the iso-unit cost curves are not linear.
 A pair of output prices (p1,p2) results in a unique combination of factor prices, (w,r)e, an equilibrium set of wage and rental.

-Figure 12.
-Equilibrium wage and rental.
+Equilibrium wage and rental

 Note that k2 > k1 implies that p2 is flatter than p1 everywhere.